Quasi-Oracle Estimation of Heterogeneous Treatment Effects: A Quasi-Oracle Error Bound

-In order to establish excess loss bounds for \smash{$\htau$}, we first need to briefly review the proof techniques underlying \eqref{eq:oracle_regret}.
+In order to do so, we first need to briefly review the proof techniques underlying \eqref{eq:oracle_regret}.
 The argument of \citet{mendelson2010regularization} relies on the following quasi-isomorphic coordinate projection lemma of \citet{bartlett2008fast}.
 To state this result, write